 The '90s saw Calvin Klein, Inc. facing major financial troubles.
 They were saved by a bailout from a friend, record and film producer, David Geffen.
-Klein and Schwartz finally sold their company in 2003 for $30 million in cash and stock (with a limited royalty deal.)
+Klein and Schwartz finally sold their company to Phillips-Van Heusen in 2003 for $400 million in cash, $30 million in stock and $300 million worth of potential upside royalties and bonuses.

 Controversial marketing: Creative, provocative marketing was the key to Klein's success.
 He kept the media talking about him by creating controversy.
 He was the first to design women's underwear that looked like men's boxer-briefs.
 His seductive television ads and billboards for jeans starred Brooke Shields, who proclaimed "Nothing comes between me and my Calvins."
 These ads were heavily talked-about, and some Calvin Klein ads were banned by television stations due to speculation over whether or not some of the models were underage.